 If your child suffered a birth injury of any type or if he or she exhibits any of the symptoms of cerebral palsy, we can help.
 At the Birth Injury Lawyers Group, we help families understand and then tackle the many challenges that birth injuries cause.
 We also help them collect the evidence needed to prove the negligence of their child’s doctor or another caregiver if negligence was involved in causing their child’s injuries.
 If this applies to you, we will help you file a claim for damages.
 Call us for a free consultation and case evaluation at (800) 222-9529.

-For a free legal consultation, call 1-800-222-9529
+For a free legal consultation with Rochester Cerebral Palsy lawyer, call 1-800-222-9529

-The Causes and Effects of Cerebral Palsy
+Causes and Symptoms of Cerebral Palsy

 Rochester Cerebral Palsy Lawyer Near Me 1-800-222-9529

 When can you seek compensation for the damages that cerebral palsy caused you to suffer, and what kinds of expenses are usually covered for such cases?

 You need to be able to prove that specific actions of your child’s care team caused your child to suffer specific injuries, and that those injuries were not only preventable but that they led to expenses that you should not have had to bear.
 Doing this will involve: